Good news and bad news-your dog is puppy pad trained

 A more successful house overall house training program includes training for your

 puppy to relieve himself outside as well as inside.
-To facilitate this, allowing the puppy
+To facilitate this, allowing the

-puppy pad training inside even before being fully vaccinated is key.
+well as puppy pad training inside even before being fully vaccinated is key.
 Some

 veterinarians recognize this and suggest carrying the puppy to a toileting location.

 (You've seen those people carrying those puppies on the sidewalk, that's them.)

-House training and other behavior concerns are the main issue that separate people
+House training and other behavior concerns are the main issue that separate

-veterinarian’s advice regarding necessary vaccinations.
+following their veterinarian’s advice regarding necessary vaccinations.
 The

 risk for contracting a life-threatening disease is likely less than the risk for

 developing a behavioral concern secondary to inadequate socialization later in

 Behavior problems are the main reason that pets are relinquished to shelters, so

 early socialization is critical; it cannot wait until the puppy is "fully vaccinated.”

 And what if your puppy is one of those dogs that is puppy pad trained?
 Is there

 hope.
 Yes, read on:

 First: no scolding or punishment no matter what.

-Second: at home start saying "good go pee" (or whatever other term you prefer) the
+Second: at home start saying "good go pee" (or whatever other term you prefer)

-timing is everything in training so pay attention to that instant.
+Remember timing is everything in training so pay attention to that instant.

-Third: put your dog on a strict walking schedule with the morning walk as early as
+Third: put your dog on a strict walking schedule with the morning walk as early

-should be the same every day.
+schedule should be the same every day.